ContainX/openstack4j/README.md

 Identity Operations (Keystone)
 ------------------------------
 After successful authentication you can invoke any Identity (Keysyone) directly from the OSClient.
-The examples below do not utilize all possible operations.
-They are meant to give you a high level example of Identity (Keystone) based operations.

 Identity Services fully cover Tenants, Users, Roles, Services, Endpoints and Identity Extension listings.
 The examples below are only a small fraction of the existing API so please refer to the API documentation for more details.